Make a Public Records (FOIA) Request

 F. Record Keeping

-All requests and final responses shall be forwarded to Tom Harris.
+All requests and final responses shall be forwarded to FOIA Request.

 Any requestor can make an online comment on the quality of assistance provided by the public body on the Freedom of Information Advisory Council's website by visiting: